glederrey/camogen/README.md

 # camogen

 This repository is a **camo**uflage **gen**erator.
 The code is originally from Ulf Åström in PHP.
 You can find his applet here: [http://www.happyponyland.net](http://www.happyponyland.net).
-I simply updated and wrote his code in Python instead of PHP.
+Website seems to be down. =( I simply updated and wrote his code in Python instead of PHP.

 You need to install the following libraries to run the code: